WWE SmackDown: Return to USA Network and global move to Netflix (2024–present)

 On September 21, 2023, it was announced that SmackDown would return to USA Network in October 2024, following the expiration of WWE's contract with Fox.
 The agreement with NBCUniversal was reported to be valued at $1.4 billion over five years, an increase over the previous agreement.
 As part of the agreement, WWE also agreed to produce four primetime specials for sister broadcast network NBC per-year; these specials were later revealed to be a second revival of Saturday Night's Main Event, which premiered on December 14, 2024.

 The original date of SmackDowns return to USA Network was October 4, 2024, the fifth anniversary of its premiere on Fox, however, Fox had originally planned to move the final three episodes of SmackDown to FS1 to accommodate the premiere of Fox College Football Friday in its former time slot.
 On May 9, 2024, USA Network announced that SmackDown would return to the channel on September 13, 2024, retaining its Friday-night timeslot.

 On December 20, 2024, WWE announced that SmackDown would expand to three hours beginning January 3, 2025, replacing NXT Level Up.
 As Netflix acquired the rights to WWE programming outside of the United States, and Raw globally starting January 2025, that episode of SmackDown was streamed on YouTube internationally in the interim.
 SmackDowns formal Netflix debut was on the January 10 episode, following the debut of Raw on Netflix.
 On June 27, 2025, it was announced that SmackDown would be moving back to two hours on July 4.
+However, WWE then announced on December 13, 2025 that SmackDown would return to its three hour format on January 2, 2026 which will last until June as with the case of 2025; though that episode of SmackDown aired on USA Network under the ownership of Versant, a company that consists of the cable networks spun off from NBCUniversal.
+According to journalist Bryan Alvarez, he stated that the current three-hour block is expected to follow a similar pattern to 2025 with SmackDown could potentially revert to two hours in the second half of the year as the longer format seems to be part of a broader effort by USA Network to test strong lead-ins for other programming.
+He added that the second half of 2026 may introduce a new show targeting the wrestling audience similar to Everything on the Menu With Braun Strowman, that a lot of wrestling fans would watch, and that would follow SmackDown starting in the latter half of the year.

+On January 19, 2026, SmackDown temporarily moved to Syfy in the United States for two weeks in February due to USA Network broadcasting coverage of the 2026 Winter Olympics.